Black Book (film): Plot

-In 1944, Dutch-Jewish singer Rachel Stein is hiding from the Nazi regime in the occupied Netherlands.
-When the farmhouse where she has been hiding is destroyed by an Allied bomber, she goes to see a lawyer named Smaal, who has been helping her family.
+In 1944, Dutch Jewish singer Rachel Stein is hiding in the occupied Netherlands.
+When the farmhouse where she had been hiding is destroyed by an Allied bomber, she goes to see a lawyer named Smaal who had been helping her family.
 He arranges for her to escape to the liberated southern part of the country.
 Aided by a man named Van Gein, Rachel is reunited with her family and boards a boat that is to take them and other refugees to the south.
-However, they are ambushed on the river by members of the German SS, who kill them and rob the bodies of valuables.
-Rachel alone survives, but does not manage to escape from occupied territory.
+They are ambushed by the German SS who kill them and rob valuables from the bodies.
+Rachel alone survives but does not manage to escape from the occupied territory.

-Using a non-Jewish alias, Ellis de Vries, Rachel becomes involved with a Dutch resistance group in the Hague, under the leadership of Gerben Kuipers and working closely with a doctor, Hans Akkermans.
+Using a non-Jewish alias, Ellis de Vries, Rachel becomes involved with a resistance group in The Hague, under the leadership of Gerben Kuipers and working closely with a doctor, Hans Akkermans.
 Smaal is in touch with this Resistance cell.
 When Kuipers's son and other members of the Resistance are captured, Ellis agrees to help by seducing local SD commander Hauptsturmführer Ludwig Müntze.
-At a party at the local SD headquarters, Ellis recognises Obersturmführer Günther Franken, Müntze's brutal deputy, as the officer who had overseen the massacre of refugees on the boat.
-She obtains a job as a secretary at the SD headquarters while also falling in love with Müntze who, in contrast to Franken, is not abusive or sadistic.
-He realises that she is a Jew, but does not care.
+During a party at SD headquarters, Ellis recognises Obersturmführer Günther Franken, Müntze's brutal deputy, as the officer who had overseen the massacre on the boat.
+She obtains a job at the SD headquarters while falling in love with Müntze who, in contrast to Franken, is not abusive or sadistic.
+He realises that she is a Jew but does not care.

-Thanks to a hidden microphone that Ellis plants in Franken's office, the Resistance realises that Van Gein is the traitor who betrayed Rachel, her family, and the other Jews to the SS.
+Thanks to a hidden microphone that Ellis plants in Franken's office, the Resistance realises that Van Gein is the traitor who betrayed Rachel, her family, and the other Jews.
 Against Kuipers's orders, Akkermans decides to abduct Van Gein to expose him.
 Their attempt goes wrong, and Van Gein is killed.
-Franken responds by planning to kill 40 hostages, including most of the plotters, but Müntze, who realises the war is lost and has been negotiating with the Resistance, countermands the order.
+Franken responds by planning to kill 40 hostages, including most of the plotters but Müntze, who realises the war is lost and has been negotiating with the Resistance, countermands the order.